![]() |

 refer to the table below).

 Now we can see that octal 321 is the same as decimal 209.
 Try translating octal 76.
 You should get decimal 62.
 Try octal 100.
 You should get decimal 64.
+Here's a simple octal chart for your reference.
+The top row shows powers of 8 while the bottom row shows their equivalent decimal value.

 Lastly, the octal system is a convenient way for us to express or write binary numbers in plc systems.
 A binary number with a large number of digits can be conveniently written in an octal form with fewer digits.
 This is because 1 octal digit actually represents 3 binary digits.
+Believe me that when we start working with register data or address locations in the advanced chapters it becomes a great way of expressing data.
+The following chart shows what we're referring to:

 From the chart we can see that binary 1110010011100101 is octal 162345. (decimal 58597) As we can see, when we think of registers, it's easier to think in octal than in binary.
 As you'll soon see though, hexadecimal is the best way to think. (really)